laazo/crypto-bot/README.md

 ## Welcome to Crypto bot

-A simple cryto bot for slack.
+A simple crypto bot for slack.